linkedin/PalDB/README.md

 Improvements from PalDB 1.0.2
 -------------------
+- New StoreRW interface for reading and writing.
+It is fully thread-safe and makes no sacrifices on performance.
 - StoreReader is now fully thread-safe without any performance decrease.
 - StoreReader and StoreWriter can be used with generics (StoreReader<K<V> and StoreWriter<K,V>)
 - Typesafe ``PalDBConfigBuilder`` for easier configuration